reliverse/relifso-node-fs-extra/README.md

-# Relifso • Node.js Filesystem Toolkit Library
+# Relifso • Bun & Node.js Filesystem Toolkit Library

 [sponsor](https://github.com/sponsors/blefnk) — [discord](https://discord.gg/Pb8uKbwpsJ) — [npm](https://npmjs.com/package/@reliverse/relifso) — [github](https://github.com/reliverse/relifso)

-> @reliverse/relifso is a modern filesystem toolkit for builders. drop-in replacement for `node:fs` and `fs-extra` — powered by native promises, built with es modules, and packed with dx-focused utilities.
+> @reliverse/relifso is a modern node and bun filesystem toolkit. drop-in replacement for `node:fs` and `fs-extra` — powered by native promises, built with es modules, and packed with dx-focused and bun-aware utilities.

 ## Features

+- 🔥 Both Node.js and Bun-specific filesystem features are exposed via `fs.*`
 - 🪄 Everything you love from `fs-extra` — now simpler, cleaner, and more beginner-friendly
 - ⚙️ Drop-in replacement for `node:fs` — with native `Promise`, `async/await`, and sync variants
-- 🤝 Forget about `try-catch` for common errors like “file not found” — relifso does it under the hood
+- 🤝 Forget about `try-catch` for common errors like "file not found" — relifso does it under the hood
 - 🧯 Gracefully handles errors like `EMFILE` (reading or writing a lot of files at once) and other edge cases
 - 📚 Consistent error-first behavior — even for legacy APIs like `fs.exists()`
 - 📦 First-class ESM and full TypeScript support — no config hacks required
-- 🧼 Zero bloat — small size ([4 kB](https://bundlephobia.com/package/@reliverse/relifso@latest)), zero deps, modern code, no monkey-patching
+- 🧼 Zero bloat — small size, zero deps, modern code, no monkey-patching
 - 🎯 Supports all Node.js v16+ features — optimized for Node.js v22+
-- 🧪 **Soon**: Ready for upcoming Node.js v22+ experimental features
+- 🧪 Soon: Ready for upcoming Node.js v22+ experimental features
-- ✌️ **Soon**: Bun v1.2+ ready — ships with Bun-aware enhancements out of the box
+- ✌️ Bun v1.2+ ready — ships with Bun-aware enhancements out of the box
-- 🔥 **Soon**: Bun-specific features are exposed via `fs.*` when running on Bun

-## Heads Up

-- **Most of the things** mentioned in this doc **aren’t implemented yet** — they’re part of the vision for ~`v1.3.0`.
-- Got thoughts?
-Ideas?
-Send your feedback in [Discord](https://discord.gg/Pb8uKbwpsJ) or use [GitHub Issues](https://github.com/reliverse/relifso/issues).
-- Your feedback means the world and helps shape where this project goes next.
-Thank you!
+- 🐦‍🔥 Finally!
+Your `fs.*` usage is now can correctly read/write JSON/JSONC!
+- 🔧 Built-in JSON repair — automatically fixes common JSON formatting issues

 ## Install